Mean field conditions for coalescing random walks: Preliminaries

-Also notice that:
+Also notice that

-This is an equality if $Z_1\geq 0$ a.s. and $Z_2=C\,Z_1$ for some constant $C>0$:
+This is an equality if $Z_1\geq0$ a.s. and $Z_2=C Z_1$ for some constant $C>0$,

-since $|f(C\,Z_1) - f(Z_1)|\leq |C-1|\,Z_1$ for every $1$-Lipschitz function $f:\R\to\R$.\end{remark}
+since $|f(C Z_1) - f(Z_1)|\leq|C-1| Z_1$ for every $1$-Lipschitz function $f\dvtx \R\to\R$. \end{remark}

 We note here three useful lemmas on Wasserstein distance.
-These are probably standard, but we could not find references for them, so we provide proofs for the latter two lemmas in \secref{proof_W} of the Appendix.
+These are probably standard, but we could not find references for them, so we provide proofs for the latter two lemmas in \secref{proof_W} of the \hyperref[sec:proof_W]{Appendix}.
 The first lemma is immediate.